 25Q) What are the knowledge areas you must pay cognizance to as a project manager in order to efficiently handle the project and attain the anticipated outcome?

 -Root cause analysis for major deviations

-Three-point Estimation is based on three different estimated values to improve the result.
-The concept is applicable for both cost and duration estimation.
+Ans: Three-point estimation is based on three different estimated values to improve the result.
+The concept is applicable to both cost and duration estimation.
 This helps in mitigating the estimation risk.
 It also takes into consideration uncertainty and associated risks while estimating values.
 Estimation can be carried out for an entire project, or for a WBS component or for an activity.

 In a three-point estimation, the expected value of a task is determined by calculating the mean of three different values.
 These three different values are Optimistic Value (O), Pessimistic Value (P), and Most Likely Value (M).

-What creative problem solving techniques can you use for unique problems?
+27Q) What creative problem-solving techniques can you use for unique problems?

-State the role of Isikawa/ Fishbone diagrams in determining root causes of risks.
+28Q) State the role of Isikawa/ Fishbone diagrams in determining root causes of risks?